Share this article with your friends

 Click on the links below to share this article on social media.

 If you are going to be training full-time, then the Queen’s college-style weekday programme is the natural starting point for exploring what we have to offer.
-Lectures are focused during the early part of the week (Monday to Thursday), with practical involvement in a local church expected at weekends.
+Lectures are focused during the early part of the week (Monday to Thursday), with practical involvement in a local church expected on Sundays and at one other point in the week (often either Friday or Saturday).
 Some students live on-site, but it’s possible to live at home and commute to Queen’s daily or to be a resident Monday-Thursday.
-Typical full-time training lasts two years, but it can be longer or shorter, depending on your age and previous experience or study.
+Typical full-time training lasts two years, but it can be longer or shorter, depending on previous experience, study or other needs.

 - The shape of the week and the year